maximhq/maxim-py/README.md

 ## Version changelog

+### 3.14.3
+- feat: Added a new `maxim_prompt_version_id` parameter to the generation decorator
+- fix: Elevenlabs logging fixes for user and assistant transcripts
+- fix: LiveKit fixes for latency, room and agent details

 ### 3.14.2
 - fix: Fixes Fallback adapter handling in Livekit SDK
 - fix: Fixes a race condition in the initial session start